camunda-community-hub/zeebe-play/README.md

 ### Connecting to a remote Zeebe engine

-Alternatively, Zeebe-Play can connect to a remote Zeebe engine to run the processes.
+Zeebe-Play can connect to a remote Zeebe engine to run the processes.

 #### In the Zeebe broker